SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "Yeah," Rainbow said.

-They walked in silence for a bit before Pinkie said, "oh, what did Rarity say she wanted for out date?"
+They walked in silence for a bit before Pinkie said, "oh, what did Rarity say she wanted for our date?"

-"She said all she wants it to spend quality time with you," Rainbow answered.
+"She said all she wants is to spend quality time with you," Rainbow answered.

 "Aw, how sweet," Pinkie said before asking, "does the date count as quality time?"